-7 Compiling and Linking C/C++ Programs in ChIDE
+8 Compiling and Linking C/C++ Programs in ChIDE

 ChIDE can also compile and link an edited C/C++ program in the editing pane using C and C++ compilers, then execute the created binary executable program.
 By default, the ChIDE is configured during the installation to use the latest Microsoft Visual Studio .NET installed in your Windows to compile C and C++ programs.
-The environment variables and commands for the Visual Studio compiler can be modified in the individual startup configuration file \chrc in the user's home directory, which can be opened for editing as shown in Figure 31.
+The environment variables and commands for the Visual Studio compiler can be modified in the individual startup configuration file chrc in the user's home directory, which can be opened for editing as shown in Figure 33.
 In Linux and Mac OS X x86, ChIDE uses compilers GNU gcc and g++ to compile C and C++ programs, respectively.
-The default compiler can be changed by modifying the C/Ch/C++ property file cpp.properties which can be opened by the command Options | cpp.properties.
+The default compiler can be changed by modifying the C/Ch/C++ property file cpp.properties which can be opened by the command Options->cpp.properties.

-The command Tools | Compile as shown in Figure 33 can be used to compile a program.
-The output and error messages for compiling a C or C++ program are displayed in the output pane of the ChIDE.
+The command Tools->Compile as shown in Figure 39 can be used to compile a program.
+The output and error messages for compiling a C or C++ program are displayed in the input/output pane of the ChIDE.

-Figure 32.
-Executing commands inside the output pane.

 In Windows, compiling a program will create an object file with file extension .obj.
-The object file can be linked using the command Tools | Link to create an executable program.
+The object file can be linked using the command Tools->Link to create an executable program.
 The executable in Windows has file extension .exe.

-If a make file makefile or Makefile is available in the current directory, the command Tools | Build will invoke the make file to build an application.
-A make file can also be invoked by right clicking the file name on the file tab, then clicking the command make in Linux or Mac and the command make or nmake in Windows as shown in Figure 34.
+If a make file makefile or Makefile is available in the current directory, the command Tools->Build will invoke the make file to build an application.
+A make file can also be invoked by right clicking the file name on the file tab, then clicking the command make in Linux or Mac and the command make or nmake in Windows as shown in Figure 40.

 When ChIDE is used to edit a make file, the syntax will be highlighted.
 Because the tab character is reserved as a special character to begin a command for some make command, it will be preserved and not replaced with white spaces.
-A file with the file extension .mak or with the following file name is recognized as a make file in ChIDE:
+A file with the file extension .mak or with the following file name is recognized